 You can learn more about Milestone’s cybersecurity offering here.

-Contrary to what many believe, cloud services are often safer than on-premises solutions.
+Contrary to what many believe, cloud services are at least as safe as on-premises solutions.

 This is not true.
-While many VSaaS providers today focus on small and medium sized businesses, many vendors have offerings for the mid and enterprise level markets.
+While many cloud providers today focus on small and medium-sized businesses, many vendors have offerings for the mid and enterprise-level markets.

 One concern for organizations looking to move to a cloud-based video system is bandwidth.
 If you consider the sheer amount of high-resolution video data that needs to be transmitted from a network of cameras to the cloud, this might be a valid concern.

-However, VSaaS providers and camera manufacturers are continuously coming up with ways to cut down the amount of bandwidth used.
+However, cloud providers and camera manufacturers are continuously coming up with ways to cut down the amount of bandwidth used.
 Compression technologies can significantly reduce the bandwidth that’s used.